 - Created Contact records can be associated to a default Account by setting the Default Account setting:

 Editing your target and trigger in Zendesk

 When you installed the Salesforce app in Zendesk, Zendesk automatically created a Salesforce target that you will use to send information to Salesforce.
-You need to edit the target to send full ticket details.

 Zendesk also automatically created a trigger named Create a record in Salesforce when ticket is solved in your Zendesk.
 As the name implies, this trigger creates a new Salesforce Zendesk ticket whenever a ticket is solved.

 To modify your Salesforce target

 - In Zendesk, click the Admin icon () in the sidebar, then select Settings > Extensions.